Adelic line bundles on quasi-projective varieties: Algebraic dynamics

-If $X$ is an abelian scheme and $Y$ is non-degenerate in $X$, there is a height inequality of points of $Y$ by \cite{GH, DGH}, which plays a fundamental role in the treatment of the uniform Mordell--Lang problem in \cite{DGH, Kuh}.
-In terms of our theory, we have a simple interpretation of the height inequality, which is also valid over families of algebraic dynamical systems.
-As the non-degeneracy is interpreted as the bigness of $\OL|_{Y_\triv}$, the height inequality is also interpreted by the bigness of some adelic line bundle.
-In fact, applying Theorem \ref{height comparison intro0}(2) to the morphism $Y\to S$ and the adelic line bundle $\OL_f|_Y$ over $Y$, we can have a lower bound of the canonical height of points on $Y$ by Weil heights on $S$.
+As mentioned above, if $X$ is an abelian scheme and $Y$ is non-degenerate in $X$, there is a height inequality of points of $Y$ by \cite{GH, DGH}, which plays a fundamental role in the treatment of the uniform Mordell conjecture in \cite{DGH, Kuh}.
+In terms of our theory, we have a simple interpretation of the height inequality, which is also valid in families of algebraic dynamical systems.
+As the non-degeneracy is interpreted as the bigness of $\TL|_{Y}$, the height inequality is also interpreted by the bigness of some adelic line bundle.
+Applying Theorem \ref{height comparison intro0}(2) to the morphism $Y\to S$ and the adelic line bundle $\OL_f|_Y$ on $Y$, we can have a lower bound of the canonical height of points on $Y$ by Weil heights on $S$.
 See Theorem \ref{height comparison} for more details.

-\subsubsection{Equidistribution of PCF maps}
+\subsection{Equidistribution of PCF maps}

 Let $S$ be a smooth and quasi-projective variety over a number field $K$.
-Let $X=\BP^1_S$ be the projective line over $S$, and let $f:X\to X$ be a finite morphism over $S$ of degree $d>1$.
+Let $X=\BP^1_S$ be the projective line over $S$, and let $f: X\to X$ be a finite morphism over $S$ of degree $d>1$.
 A point $y\in S(\overline K)$ is called \emph{post-critically finite} (PCF) if all the ramification points (i.e. critical points) of $f_y:X_y\to X_y$ are preperiodic under $f_y$.

 Denote by $\CM_d$ the moduli space over $K$ of endomorphisms of $\PP^1$ of degree $d$.
-Inside $\CM_d$, there is closed subvariety corresponding to flexible Latt\'es maps.
+Inside $\CM_d$, there is a closed subvariety corresponding to flexible Latt\'es maps.
 By the moduli property, there is a morphism $S\to\CM_d$.

 The main result here is the following equidistribution theorem of Galois orbits of PCF points.